efficient/libcuckoo/README.md

 Authors: Manu Goyal, Bin Fan, Xiaozhou Li, David G. Andersen, and Michael Kaminsky

 For details about this algorithm and citations, please refer to [our paper in NSDI 2013][1].
+Some of the details of the hashing algorithm have been improved since that work, however, and this source code is now the definitive reference.

    [1]: http://www.cs.cmu.edu/~dga/papers/memc3-nsdi2013.pdf "MemC3: Compact and Concurrent Memcache with Dumber Caching and Smarter Hashing"